Citing Data in Publications

 Data with DOIs

 It is now possible for data held in the CEDA archives to be assigned a Digital Object Identifier - or DOI.
 A DOI enables scientists to cite datasets in the same manner as a scientific journal article, thereby enabling credit to be assigned to the dataset creators, and ensuring the discovery, permanence and stability of the dataset.
-For further details on DOIs and, if you are a data provider, how to obtain your own DOI for data archived at a NERC data centre please see the NERC DOI webpage, or refer to the "Getting a citation for your data (DOIs)" page.
+For further details on DOIs and, if you are a data provider, how to obtain your own DOI for data archived at a NERC data centre please see the NERC DOI webpage, or refer to the "Depositing data FAQ's" page.

 A typical citation to use for data with a DOI is